9tabs/9tabs.github.io/_posts/2018-01-01-the-year-you-will-contribute.markdown

 ---
 layout: post
-title:  "2018: The Year You Will Contribute to Open Source"
+title:  "2018: The Year You Will Contribute to Open Source Software"
 date:   2018-01-01 10:14:15 -0700
 categories: [random]
 ---